Showing posts with label Platformers - Puzzle. Show all posts

 Bored, eh?
 I think he needs a Walkman to listen to.
 Showing my age now, right?

-Once inside the castle, it's a myriad of mazes but nothing too overwhelming.
-And I liked that a lot.
-Getting around is very easy and makes exploration perfect.
-Once again, there are puzzles to solve but nothing mind-blowing.
-For example - a drink for a thirsty guard, ghosts will flee from the Cross, and you should wear Wellington boots in the mud.
-The only puzzle I failed to instantly solve was with the cannon - which was dead simple and something I didn't even consider!
+Once inside the castle, it's a myriad of mazes, but nothing too overwhelming.
+Getting around is easy and, once again, there are puzzles to solve, but nothing mind-blowing.
+For example, a drink for a thirsty guard, ghosts will flee from the Cross, and you should wear Wellington boots in the mud.
+The only puzzle I failed to instantly solve was with the cannon, which was dead simple and something I didn't even consider!

-Walking around the village and castle areas is never too troubling but there are still some dangers to look out for.
-Spikey only has four lives and each has a finite amount of energy that depletes when coming into contact with angry soldiers, rats, ghosts, dripping acid and so on.
-Sadly, health replenishment is scarce (very scarce actually) with only the odd pieces of chicken or bread left lying about.
-Stay clear of rotten foods that will only make Spikey feel a lot worse.
+Walking around the village and castle areas is never too troubling, but there are still some dangers to look out for.
+Spikey only has four lives, and each has a finite amount of energy that depletes when coming into contact with soldiers, rats, ghosts, dripping acid, etc. Sadly, health replenishment is scarce, with only the odd pieces of chicken or bread left lying about.
+Stay clear of rotten foods that will make Spikey feel a lot worse.

 Unlike the adventures Dizzy endured, Spikey can walk left/right but cannot jump.
-Instead, he moves diagonally in/out of the screen which is pretty cool.
-Sadly, it's not perfect as you can occasionally get stuck on objects or walls.
-The inventory is a cinch, just hold fire and move up/down to pick up/drop and left/right to select what object you wish to use.
-Dropping most objects near another character will solve that puzzle as they will automatically collect it and reward you.
+Instead, he moves diagonally in/out of the screen.
+Sadly, you can occasionally get stuck on objects or walls.
+The inventory is a cinch, just hold fire and move up/down to pick up/drop and left/right to select what object.
+Dropping most objects near another character will solve that puzzle, as they will automatically collect them and reward you.

-The local Wetherspoons!
+The local Wetherspoon!
 My kinda place.
 But then everyone stops and stares at me!
 Creepy.

 Hmm, weren't there some gloves carelessly left lying about?